1. Series a Financing Explained

 Do Protective Provisions Limit Operational Freedom?

 "Protective Provisions" act as negative control rights for investors.
 While they are a standard part of Venture Capital Compliance, overly broad provisions can paralyze a CEO's ability to hire, pivot, or enter into Lending Transactions.
-We negotiate these "behavioral rails" to ensure they protect the investor without suffocating the company.

 5. Preferred Stock Rights in Series a Financing